wiggle-bin/wiggle-bin/Build-Bin.md

 | ![](Images/WiggleBinV001/SoilSensor/SoilSensorWaterproof_Sensor_In_Cap_Front.jpg) | ![](Images/WiggleBinV001/SoilSensor/SoilSensorWaterproof_Sensor_In_Cap_Back.jpg) |
 |-|-|

-Place the cap on the top and you're done 😅.
+Place the cap on the film bottle, enjoy the snapping sound, and you're done 😅.

 ## Adding electronics